 The postal application form can be used to register a company limited by shares or guarantee with model or altered articles.
 However, the online service from Companies House can only be used to set up a limited by shares company with Model articles and no sensitive words in its name.

-Register a company in 3 hours
+Register a company in 3 to 6 hours

 Our streamlined application process provides online company formation in 3 to 6 working hours (subject to Companies House workload).
 For a step-by-step guide to setting up your company and completing the online application, please click here.

 Rapid Formations offers a range of online company formation packages for private limited companies.
 Prices start at £12.99.
 Our Digital Package is suitable for setting up a dormant company or reserving a company name for later use.
 One of our comprehensive packages may be more suitable if you want to begin trading immediately.

 Can I start trading when my company has been set up?